 “Abbess Joy,” I whispered.

 I closed my eyes.
 Her face was clearer, now.
 The old memories of the gold-haired woman coalesced with the face of the woman I’d met at the oculist guild meeting.
 I could even hear her gentle voice.

 “She would sing to me and read me stories,” I said.
 “She was very kind.”

-“The abbess did not just read stories.
-She was casting powerful holy spells.
+“The abbess was not just reading stories; she was casting powerful holy spells.
 You were impervious to every one,” the Prince said.

 “So you understand, Lord Frey, that not only is your wife soulless, but her children will be, as well,” My father added.

-“They would not be condemned to hell,” Hope said slowly.
+“They could not be condemned to hell,” Hope said slowly.
 “If we have children, they will be free from my family’s curse.”

 “Lord Frey, I wish to be King of Aeterna.
 Aeterna was the nation where the ancient war was fought- the nation where the Gods blessed mankind.
 It is not right it should be ruled by Sancti- by a heretic Queen,” the Prince said.
 “To truly establish my right to rule, I need the backing of all the noble families.
 I need the Frey family to reconcile with the true church.”

 “This is why we named her Grace,” my father said.
 “She is your redemption.”